Επεξεργασία

 Κοινή χρήση μέσω

-Learn about managing compute resources dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics.
-Lower costs by pausing the dedicated SQL pool, or scale the dedicated SQL pool to meet performance demands.
+This article explains how to manage compute resources for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics.
+You can lower costs by pausing the dedicated SQL pool, or scale the dedicated SQL pool to meet performance demands.

 What is compute management?